Super Lawyers - Badge

 Negotiation and Litigation

-Many medical malpractice cases are settled outside of court, but legal action may be necessary if a fair settlement isn’t offered.
+Many cases are settled outside of court, but legal action may be necessary if a fair settlement isn’t offered.
 A Chicago lawyer will:

 • Negotiate with insurance companies;